A legacy of hope and healing.

 With psychiatric care and medication, Eli managed the best he could through his early adulthood.
 He tried hard to overcome the challenge of his mental illness.
 He wanted to follow his dreams.
 But his chronic condition was insistent, robbing him of all hope for a happy, healthy life.

-Then, just shy of his 31st birthday, Eli decided he just couldn’t fight anymore.
+Just shy of his 31st birthday, Eli decided he couldn’t fight anymore.

 From sorrow, to vision